-SetSeeds Specifies the seed locations for the edge of the stream surface.

-SetStepSize Specifies the step size used for the numerical integrator (4th order Runge-Kutta method) to integrate the seed locations through the flow field.

-SetNumberOfSteps Specifies the number of integration steps to be performed on each seed.

-SetActiveField/GetActiveFieldName Specifies the name of the field to use as input.

-SetUseCoordinateSystemAsField/GetUseCoordinateSystemAsField Specifies a Boolean flag that determines whether to use point coordinates as the input field.
+- SetSeeds Specifies the seed locations for the edge of the stream surface.
+The seeds are specified in an Array-Handle containing vtkm::Massless objects. - SetStepSize Specifies the step size used for the numerical integrator (4th order Runge-Kutta method) to integrate the seed locations through the flow field. - SetNumberOfSteps Specifies the number of integration steps to be performed on each seed. - SetActiveField/GetActiveFieldName Specifies the name of the field to use as input. - SetUseCoordinateSystemAsField/GetUseCoordinateSystemAsField Specifies a Boolean flag that determines whether to use point coordinates as the input field.
 Set to false by default.
-When true, the values for the active field are ignored.

-SetActiveCoordinateSystem/GetActiveCoordinateSystemIndex Specifies the index of which coordinate system to use as when computing spatial locations in the mesh.
-The default index is 0, which is the first coordinate system.

-Execute Takes a data set, executes the filter on a device, and returns a data set that contains the result.

-SetFieldsToPass/GetFieldsToPass Specifies which fields to pass from input to output.
+When true, the values for the active field are ignored. - SetActiveCoordinateSystem/GetActiveCoordinateSystemIndex Specifies the index of which coordinate system to use as when computing spatial locations in the mesh.
+The default index is 0, which is the first coordinate system. - Execute Takes a data set, executes the filter on a device, and returns a data set that contains the result. - SetFieldsToPass/GetFieldsToPass Specifies which fields to pass from input to output.
 By default all fields are passed.
 See Section 9.2.2 for more details.

+'''

 Example 9.6: Using StreamSurface, which is a data set with field filter.

-'''

 vtkm::filter::StreamSurface streamSurface;

 1

 2

 3

 // Specify the seeds.

-vtkm::cont::ArrayHandle<vtkm::Vec3f> seedArray;
+vtkm::cont::ArrayHandle<vtkm::Massless> seedArray;

 4

 5

-seedArray.
-Allocate (2);
+seedArray.Allocate(2);

 6

-seedArray.GetPortalControl().Set(0, vtkm::Vec3f(0, 0, 0));
+seedArray.WritePortal().Set(0, vtkm::Massless({ 0, 0, 0 }, 0));

-seedArray.GetPortalControl().Set(1, vtkm::Vec3f(1, 1, 1));

 7

+seedArray.WritePortal().Set(1, vtkm::Massless({ 1, 1, 1 }, 1));

 8

+9

 streamSurface.SetActiveField("vectorvar");

-9

 10

 streamSurface.SetStepSize(0.1f);

 streamSurface.SetNumberOfSteps(100);

 11

+12

 streamSurface.SetSeeds(seedArray);

-12

 13

+14

 vtkm::cont::DataSet output = streamSurface.Execute(inData);

-14

 '''